What Are Sustainable Use Practices?

 #1.
 Wind energy to reduce carbon emissions

-Wind turbines convert kinetic energy in the wind into mechanical power.
+Wind turbines convert kinetic energy in the wind and air into mechanical power, all without the use of greenhouse gases which have devastating environmental impacts.
 These processes & services employ not only less energy, but the ability to produce a more sustainable energy source that can combat long term degradation.

 #2.
 Electric transportation